Shared Resources Guide

 Genomics and Molecular Biology (GMBSR)

-The Microarray and Next-Gen Sequencing Section provides technologies that enable profiling of gene expression, miRNA, CpG Island, and CGH on a whole-genome scale, and provides high-quality genomics and microarray data.
+The Genomics Section provides technologies that enable profiling of gene expression, miRNA, CpG Island, and CGH on a whole-genome scale, and provides high-quality genomics and microarray data.
+The Speed Congenics Service facilitates the development of congenic mice in support of pre-clinical projects.
+We provide expert advice on mouse speed congenic development, mouse genetic background analysis and mouse genetic mapping.
 The Molecular Biology Section provides DNA fragment analysis, qPCR, Sanger sequencing and NanoString Technology.

-The Immune Monitoring and Flow Cytometry Resource provides multiple services including isolation and cryopreservation of PBMCs and plasma/serum for clinical trials, as well as a spectrum of immunoassays and can develop customized immunoassays.
-DartLab also provides dedicated equipment such as a cell sorter, flow cytometers, ELISPOT reader, Bio-Plex array reader, and RoboSep.
-We provide support for experimental design, analysis, and interpretation and offer a quarterly Flow Cytometry course.
+DartLab, the Immune Monitoring and Flow Cytometry Resource, provides services including isolation and cryopreservation of PBMCs and plasma/serum for clinical trials, as well as a spectrum of immunoassays and can develop customized immunoassays.
+DartLab also provides dedicated equipment such as cell sorters, flow cytometers, ELISPOT reader, Bio-Plex array reader, and a Seahorse XFe96.
+We provide support for experimental design, analysis, and interpretation and offer instrument training and a biannual Flow Cytometry course.

 Irradiation, Pre-clinical Imaging, and Microscopy (IPIM)